We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The benefits included improvements in skin reddening, itching, scaling, and inflammation.

 The researchers suggest that when taken orally, omega-3 was most effective over a period of 3 months or longer.

 Along with the external symptoms, omega-3 can also help with long-term health risks.
-People with psoriasis are more likely to develop heart disease, and omega-3s may reduce the risk of cardiac death and heart disease.
+People with psoriasis are more likely to develop heart disease, and omega-3s may

 It is also important to note that many research studies give participants high omega-3 doses, or administer omega-3s via injections or intravenous drips (IVs).
 Consequently, the results do not always reflect what people may experience in their daily lives.

 To get the benefits of omega-3s, people should make sure their supplements contain a balance of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 These are present in most fish oil supplements.

 Speaking to the National Psoriasis Foundation, Wilson Liao, M.D., a dermatologist at the University of California, San Francisco, recommends that people should start slowly when they begin taking omega-3 supplements.

 “If [people] want to try supplements I advise one gram of EPA and half a gram DHA daily for eight weeks to see if they notice improvements in their skin,” he said.